SmileiPIC/Smilei/doc/Sphinx/ionization.rst

 takes into account the envelopes of both the transverse and longitudinal components of the laser electric field (see :doc:`laser_envelope` for details on their calculation).

-After an electron is created by ionization, its initial transverse momentum :math:`p_{\perp}` is assigned as described in [Tomassini2017]_.
+After an electron is created through envelope tunnel ionization, its initial transverse momentum :math:`p_{\perp}` is assigned as described in [Tomassini2017]_.
-For circular polarization, in the case of an electron subject to a laser transverse envelope vector potential :math:`\tilde{A}`, the magnitude of its transverse momentum is set as
+For circular polarization, in the case of an electron subject to a laser transverse envelope vector potential :math:`\tilde{A}`, the magnitude of its initial transverse momentum is set as
 :math:`\vert p_{\perp}\vert = \vert\tilde{A}\vert` and its transverse direction is chosen randomly between :math:`0` and :math:`2\pi`.
-For linear polarization, the transverse momentum along the polarization direction is drawn from a gaussian distribution with rms width :math:`\sigma_{p_{\perp}} = \Delta\vert\tilde{A}\vert`, to reproduce the residual rms transverse momentum spread of electrons stripped from atoms by a linearly polarized laser [Schroeder2014]_.
+For linear polarization, the initial transverse momentum along the polarization direction is drawn from a gaussian distribution with rms width :math:`\sigma_{p_{\perp}} = \Delta\vert\tilde{A}\vert`, to reproduce the residual rms transverse momentum spread of electrons stripped from atoms by a linearly polarized laser [Schroeder2014]_.
 The parameter :math:`\Delta` is defined as [Schroeder2014_]: